aplteam/Tester2/docs/Tester2-Reference.md

 * When starting to implement test cases you are advised to leave gaps: `Test_001`, `Test_010` etc. The same holds for numbering within groups.

-* Try to keep your test cases simple and test just one thing at a time, for example just one method at a time.
+* Try to keep your test cases simple and test just one thing at a time, for example just one method.

 * For more complex methods (for example when the method accepts different kinds of arguments) create a group with the method name as group name.